 2).
 Volatile.
 This is why they are also called ethereal oils.

-She also said that all essential oils are obtained through steam distillation: the plant material is put into a distiller, steam is applied to it, and then the steam infused with the plants’ essence rises, condenses and trickles out a pipe that separates the water from the “essential oils,” which are extremely concentrated.
+Essential oils are typically obtained through steam distillation: the plant material is put into a distiller, steam is applied to it, and then the steam breaks down the material picks up the plants’ essential oils, rises, condenses and trickles out a chilled pipe.
+The liquid that trickles out is then separated (or separates on its own) into a hydrosol (the water) and the essential oils.
+These oils are often further concentrated and purified.
 It can take an enormous amount of plant material to extract just a little bit of oil – all depending on the composition of the plant and which part of it you use.
 Certain flowers, like jasmine, are not steam-distilled at all, but rather, their essences are obtained through a process called solvent extraction (the material is mixed with a solvent, like alcohol, and then the solvent is distilled).

-I believe there are several reasons for this.
-The first being the amount of plant material needed, the second being that certain flowers (again, like jasmine) cannot support the high heat required for steam-distillation, or if they do, the smell is altered through the process (like roses).
-Oils obtained through this method are often referred to as “absolutes” and they are often extremely pricey (20-30$).
-If they aren’t, it’s because they have been diluted, but then it should say so on the bottle, like the one I have:
+Absolutes are more expensive than essential oils, but you can often buy them diluted with vegetable oils also.
+So make sure you read your labels.
 It’s important to get quality oils, but if you don’t have oodles of cash keep that option in mind.
-The same saleslady advised me that if you are getting an absolute primarily for its scent, then a diluted flower essence can be just as effective, because the smell is usually very strong.
+The same saleslady advised me that if you are getting an absolute primarily for its scent, then a diluted absolute can be just as effective, because the smell is often still strong.

 Why use them?
 Each essential oil usually has a host of medicinal properties and uses, and you can use them to complement and/or heighten the existing medicinal properties of your product.
-Of course, you can create a product just to carry your essential oils (carrier oils!), because essential oils cannot be used on their own, or applied directly on the skin, and can rarely, if ever be ingested (one exception being peppermint oil).
-Essential oils are naturally antiseptic, and some particularly so, like tea tree oil.
-Many can also be used to prolong the shelf-life of and protect your product.
+Of course, you can create a product just to carry your essential oils (carrier oils), because essential oils cannot be used on their own, or applied directly on the skin, and can never be ingested.
+Essential oils are naturally antiseptic and many can also be used to prolong (NOT preserve though!) the shelf-life of your product.
 And of course, they can be used solely for their smell.

 How to use and keep them?
 If you use essential oils in a product make sure to always add it in at the end, after the heating stage.
 Although the shelf-life of essential oils is long, they should still be kept in dark glass bottles in a dark, cool place.
-I keep mine in the fridge.
 They can go bad.
 It takes a long time, but it happens.
 Citrus oils are photosensitive, so never use them for face creams or sunscreen, and keep your oils out of the sun (of course).

 Usually essential oils are categorized by their chemotype.
 An essential oil contains the various components of the plant’s chemical composition.
 Together these components create the plant’s (and consequentially its essential oil) distinctive smell or its perfume if you will.
 The dominant component determines the oil’s chemotype, and is usually responsible for its smell.
 The chemotype should be indicated on the bottle.
 For example, the chemotype of lemon-oil is limonene; the chemotype of lavender is linalool.
 Limonene is described as smelling strongly of lemon, or citrus, and linalool is described as a spicy floral.
 Lush uses both of these molecular components heavily in their products and labels them as “existing naturally in essential oils,” which is true.
 But they are not essential oils, and they have also been identified as possible skin irritants.
 Just FYI…

 Preservatives: When making all-natural body-care products it can be wise to consider adding some type of preservative.
 Especially if you want to sell your products.
-Luckily there are a number of all natural options that don’t include parabens or other carcinogens.
+Luckily there are lots of preservatives out there now that don’t include formaldehyde or parabens.
 Vitamin E is often considered a preservative, because it can extend the shelf-life of oils.
-Because it has its own beneficial properties (it’s vitamin E!) for the skin, it is a popular additive.
-But remember, it is not a preservative per se – it keeps your oils from going rancid too quickly.
+Because it has its own beneficial properties for the skin, it is a popular additive.
+But remember, it is not a preservative – it simply keeps your oils from going rancid too quickly.
+I have had creams go moldy on me after a week, with vitamin E, so keep that in mind.

 Just like GSE, which is a citrus fruit extraction, citrus oils have antimicrobial properties.
 As, I mentioned above, limonene is added to almost all of Lush’s products, the ones that don’t contain parabens.
 This is why I am starting to think that it functions a bit like a preservative.
 I would just stick to GSE if you are looking for a preservative.
 If you add lemon oil for its antimicrobial properties, just remember, it is photosensitive, so don’t put it in a day-time face cream, or a body lotion. (the same reason your hair bleaches when sprayed with lemon juice).

-Production: the best way to make sure your product lasts to its full ability, is to only work clean.
-Like they say in kitchens – clean, clean, clean.
-I don’t mean hose your kitchen in bleach.
-Just make sure your work area is clean and that there is no cross contamination.
+Production: the best way to make sure your product lasts to its full ability, is to work clean.
 If you are making lotion for yourself, I see no need to go out an buy a whole set of kitchen ware to whip up some body butter.
-Just keep your bowls clean.
+Just clean your workspace, your hands and your tools well.
+And when your product is done, avoid putting unclean hands in it.
 Easy!
-If you are making product for others, I would suggest buying some stuff to use exclusively for body products.
-Not because it’s less gross, but you will get annoyed when your boyfriend leaves egg to dry in your special Pyrex bowl.
-Trust me.
+If you are making product for others or to sell, I would suggest getting tools exclusively for your body products.